Physical Neural Cellular Automata for 2D Shape Classification: RESULTS

 In this section, we show the results for three of the shapes in detail, both for the simulated version and the hardware transfer.
 These results are consistent with the other shapes that the neural network is trained for.

 The first shape explored in detail was ``4".
-As shown in Figure \ref{1_comparison}a, the hardware system is able to successfully carry out the neural cellular automata process and all the cells correctly predict that the overall shape formed is the number 4.
+The hardware system is able to successfully carry out the neural cellular automata process and all the cells correctly predict that the overall shape formed is the number 4 (Figure~\ref{1_comparison}a).
 This is indicated by both the blue LED light, and the number on the seven segment display.
 In Figure \ref{1_comparison}a we also show the approximate time taken for each of the updates (in this case 8 seconds before the first update, then the following updates take approx 2 seconds).
 This is somewhat arbitrary however, as the time between updates can be set within the firmware.

 For comparison, the results from a simulated cellular automata are shown in Figure~\ref{1_comparison}b.
 Naturally, there are differences between the individual updates.
 This is due to the random update nature of both the hardware and the simulated version.
 However, importantly, both converge on the correct solution in approximately the same number of updates (i.e.\ 6 in hardware, 5 in this simulated example).